David Hogg Swatted: Parkland School Shooting Survivor A Victim Of Sometimes-Deadly Hoax

 — Justin Miller (@justinjm1) June 5, 2018

-However, with that advocacy Hogg has also become a target of intense criticism, some of which has backfired horribly.
+However, with that advocacy, Hogg has also become a target of intense criticism, some of which has backfired horribly.
 For example, Fox News host Laura Ingraham famously claimed that Hogg was “whining,” which was followed by an advertiser boycott that saw her lose two dozen sponsors.
 Similarly, as reported by the Inquisitr, St. Louis radio and TV personality Jamie Allman threatened to “ram a hot poker up David Hogg’s a**,” a statement that later cost him his job.

 As The Verge reported in January, 28-year-old Andrew Finch died when a Wichita SWAT team showed up at his home and opened fire after reports of a hostage situation.
 As it would later be revealed, the entire situation emerged over a dispute in the online game Call of Duty and a $1.50 bet – and Finch wasn’t even a part of the dispute.
 Tyler Barriss was later deemed to have made the fake phone call that resulted in Finch’s death.
 He’s been charged with involuntary manslaughter and two other counts.